dice-discord/bot/docs/self-hosting-guide.md

-title: Self hosting Dice
+title: Self hosting Guide
 description: Instructions on self hosting Dice

-# Self hosting Dice
+# Self hosting guide

 !!! warning
     Dice is not optimized for self hosting.
 Many features will not work out-of-the-box because of built-in values